-The Company uses the equity method to account for its investment in the joint venture.
-Under the equity method, the Company recognizes its share of the earnings and losses of the joint venture as they accrue instead of when they are realized.
-However, as of November 30, 2015 there are no sufficiently timely and readily available financial information for our investment in the joint venture, as a result we have elected to expense the initial investment amount of \$391,000 as exploration expenses.
+The Company uses the cost method to account for its investment in the joint venture.
+Under the cost method, the Company recognizes its share of the earnings and losses of the joint venture as they accrue instead of when they are realized.
+We have elected to expense the initial investment amount of \$391,000 as exploration expenses.
 Based upon information available we have determined there are no significant potential loss liabilities.
+The Company's interest in the joint venture remains \$0.